Rajputana Rifles: Lineage

-In 1945 the regiments of the British Indian Army dropped the numeral in their titles and so the Rajputana Rifles assumed its current name.
-In 1947 after the partition of India the regiment was allocated to the newly formed Indian Army.
+In 1945, the regiments of the British Indian Army dropped the numeral in their titles and so the Rajputana Rifles assumed its current name.
+In 1947, after the partition of India, the regiment was allocated to the newly formed Indian Army.
 In 1949, the 1st battalion was transferred to the newly raised Brigade of the Guards, becoming the 3rd battalion, Brigade of the Guards.

 History

-In 1817 the 4th battalion met the Marathas at the Battle of Khadki.
+In 1817, the 4th battalion met the Marathas at the Battle of Khadki.
 The defence earned the regiment the battle honor of "Khadki".
 In 1856–57 the 1st, 2nd, and 4th battalions were together in the Persian theatre of operations.
-In 1856 Capt.
-John Augustus Wood of the 2nd battalion (then the 20th Bombay Native Infantry) was awarded the Victoria Cross for storming Bushire Fort.
+In 1856, Captain John Augustus Wood of the 2nd battalion (then the 20th Bombay Native Infantry) was awarded the Victoria Cross for storming Bushire Fort.
 This was the first Victoria Cross to be won in an Indian unit.
 Sub.
 Maj Mohammed Sharief and Sub.
-Peer Bhatt were recommended for the Victoria Cross for their actions in the same battle but were turned down as at that time the medal category was not open to Indians.
+Peer Bhatt were recommended for the Victoria Cross for their actions in the same battle, but were turned down as at that time the medal category was not open to Indians.

 In 1878–1880, during the Second Afghan War, the 1st battalion marched 145 miles in 5 days from Quetta to Kandahar and laid siege to the city.
 In 1900–1902, the 3rd battalion was part of a force used to contain the Boxer Rebellion in China.

 World War I saw the regiment fight in battlefields from France to Palestine.
-The 5th battalion was in all theatres of the war and participated in General Allenby’s march to recapture Jerusalem.

-During World War II the regiment was expanded to thirteen battalions and served in the Middle East, Burma and Malaya.
+The 5th battalion was in all theatres of the war and participated in General Allenby’s march to recapture Jerusalem.During World War II, the regiment was expanded to thirteen battalions and served in the Middle East, Burma and Malaya.
 The 4th battalion had the distinction of earning two Victoria Crosses during this conflict.

-Over the course of its existence, members of the regiment have received six Victoria Crosses, two Military Crosses, one Param Vir Chakra, three Ashok Chakras, one Padma Bhushan, fourteen Param Vishisht Seva Medals, ten Maha Vir Chakras, eleven Kirti Chakras, 18 Ati Vishisht Seva Medals, two Uttam Yudh Seva Medal, 50 Vir Chakras, 28 Shaurya Chakras, 122 Sena Medals (including Bar), 39 Vishisht Seva Medals, three Yudh Seva Medals, 85 Mentions-in-Dispatches and 55 Arjun Awards.
+Over the course of its existence, members of the regiment have received four Victoria Crosses, 44 Military Crosses, one Param Vir Chakra, three Ashok Chakras, one Padma Bhushan, fourteen Param Vishisht Seva Medals, ten Maha Vir Chakras, eleven Kirti Chakras, 18 Ati Vishisht Seva Medals, two Uttam Yudh Seva Medal, 50 Vir Chakras, 28 Shaurya Chakras, 122 Sena Medals (including Bar), 39 Vishisht Seva Medals, three Yudh Seva Medals, 85 Mentions-in-Dispatches and 55 Arjuna Awards.